About Archipelago Archives

 Essay / Talk / Website

-The outcomes are shared through a series of Exhibits that respond to artistic and scientific exhibition/publication strategies.
-The exhibits are conceived as a growing collection of interdisciplinary essays that take the form of writing, performance, installation and video works.
+The project is shared through a series of Exhibits that are conceived as a growing collection of interdisciplinary essays that take the form of writing, performance, installation or video works.

 The cumulative archive of Studies and Exhibits is part reconstructive, part speculative, part archeological, part anthropological and part fantastical.